 And it gets even better.

 The main way to change the look of your home is FREE.
-Its to declutter.

 Can decluttering really make a difference to my home?